 Example: Benny is driving through a rough neighborhood when he T-bones a sedan, causing the passenger in the sedan severe whiplash.
 Benny initially stops.
 But then the sedan driver storms over to Benny while holding a pistol.
 Frightened for his life, Benny floors the gas pedal and speeds away.
 Here, Benny seems justified in leaving the scene.
 He feared for his safety.
 If he gets charged with hit and run, the defense attorney can try to explain to prosecutors that he fled out of necessity.

-2.3.
-The accused was not the driver
+You were not the driver

 Collisions often happen in a flash, especially on high-traffic streets.
 And if the at-fault driver flees right away, the victim may have no idea what the driver looks like.